How to Perform Home Network Security Effectively [Detailed Guide]

 Keep A Strong Password

 You’ve got to make sure that your password is like JEE Advanced, which is really difficult to crack.
-An ideal wireless password must contain at least 20 characters that include numbers, letters, and various symbols.
+An ideal wireless password must contain at least 20 characters, including numbers, letters, and symbols.
 Also, share the password only with people that you know.
 Because, duh?

 strong password

 You can also opt for increasing your wifi security by activating network encryption.
-Wireless networks come with various encryption languages, such as WEP, WPA, or WPA2.
+Wireless networks have various encryption languages, such as WEP, WPA, or WPA2.
 It is highly recommended that you switch to WPA2 security.

 See also: Top Remote Desktop Connection Manager to Use in 2023